dougeby/IntuneDocs/InTuneDocs/get-started/windows-pc-management-capabilities-in-microsoft-intune.md

 ---
 # required metadata

-title: Intune PC software client capabilities | Microsoft Intune
+title: Intune PC software client capabilities | Microsoft Docs
 description: Learn about the capabilities of Intune when you manage Windows PCs with the Intune software client.
 keywords:
 author: robstackmsftms.author: robstack